 This design delivers a stronger, more agile product for the turbine’s heating and cooling cycle, allowing the burner to have a less hostile heating and cooling routine.
 This increases the burner’s longevity and lessens oxidation and crack formation that can typically damage the burners.

 From this process, the team achieved a 22 percent weight reduction and is working on refining it to attain a 50 percent reduction.

 Collaboration is the key to developing the additive manufacturing process and the technology to repair gas turbine burners.
 By removing silos, collaborating via technology, and developing trusted partnerships, a path is paved for innovation.
 The Finspång accomplishments assist other industries to advance their additive manufacturing on an industrial scale.

 Additive manufacturing knowledge is growing at the Finspång facility, along with the ability to take advantage of its amazing potential.

 This concludes part one in a series of upcoming articles on additive manufacturing and what was accomplished by Siemens at the Finspång facility in Sweden.
 In part two we will continue our discussion of the beginnings of additive manufacturing at Finspång.
 In the meantime, you can still learn more about additive manufacturing.

 About the author

-Blake Snodgrass is a writer for the Thought Leadership team in Siemens PLM Software, which supports several venues, including the Thought Leadership blog for the company.
-He speaks with experts in their field who provide compelling insight into innovative technologies affecting industries and how this can impact the future.
-Blake has a Bachelor of Arts degree in Mass Communications and more than 25 years of experience working for IT companies, with roles in technical writing, marketing communications, user-experience design and content development.
+Blake Snodgrass is a writer for the Thought Leadership team in Siemens Digital Industries Software.
+He speaks with experts in their field who provide insight into innovative technologies affecting industries and their future impact.
+Blake has a Bachelor of Arts degree in Mass Communications with over 25 years of experience working for IT companies.